th-duongle/ge-aerospace/README.md

 **Limited reproducibility:** The project does not establish fixed random seeds or document repeated training runs.
 The reported metrics therefore describe individual model executions rather than the distribution of performance across runs.

 These limitations constrain the conclusions that can be drawn from the reported results.

-## Future Improvements

-The following improvements could be explored in subsequent iterations:

-* Incorporate trading volume and additional market indicators as predictive features.
-* Compare SimpleRNN performance against LSTM and GRU architectures.
-* Implement a training-only normalization procedure to eliminate preprocessing leakage.
-* Introduce independent validation and test periods using walk-forward evaluation.
-* Compare neural network forecasts with simple benchmarks, such as predicting that the next closing price will equal the previous closing price.
-* Evaluate forecasting performance across multiple historical periods and market conditions.
-* Incorporate macroeconomic indicators and investigate whether they improve out-of-sample forecasting performance.

-These are proposed extensions and were not implemented in the original project.

 ## Technologies Used